kelele0225/libvmod-redirect/README.rst

 =========

-This document is licensed under the same license as the libvmod-rewrite project.
+This document is licensed under the same license as the libvmod-redirect project.
 See LICENSE for details.

 * Copyright (c) 2012 Syohei Tanaka(@xcir)